dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/modeling-elaboration.md

 Explanation: A CRUD (Create, Read, Update, Delete) Matrix is an analytical tool used to identify interactions between different functionalities and data entities in a system, making it suitable for defining these interactions in an inventory management system.

 Question: In a CRUD Matrix, what does the letter 'C' typically represent when placed under a data object column next to a functionality?
-A: The functionality Completes a task with the data object
+A: The functionality Completes a task with the data object as input
 B: The functionality Creates a new instance of the data object
-C: The functionality Checks the data object
+C: The functionality Checks the data object for errors
-D: The functionality Connects to another data object
+D: The functionality Connects to another data object in the system
 Answer: B
 Explanation: In a CRUD Matrix, the letter 'C' stands for 'Create' and represents that the functionality creates a new instance of the data object.

 Question: If a functionality is marked with a 'D' in the 'Order' column of a CRUD Matrix, what does it signify about the system's capability?
-A: It displays details of an Order
+A: It displays details of an Order in the system
 B: It duplicates the Order information
 C: It deletes an Order
-D: It downloads Order data
+D: It downloads Order data to a local device
 Answer: C
 Explanation: A 'D' in the 'Order' column of a CRUD Matrix indicates that the functionality has the capability to delete an Order in the system.

 Question: When analyzing a CRUD Matrix, what does the presence of multiple 'R's in a row across different data objects suggest about a functionality?
 A: The functionality requires a high level of technical expertise
 B: The functionality reads from multiple data objects
-C: The functionality is resource-intensive
+C: The functionality is resource-intensive and requires a lot of time
 D: The functionality is redundant and can be optimized
 Answer: B
 Explanation: Multiple 'R's in a row across different data objects in a CRUD Matrix suggest that the functionality reads or retrieves data from multiple data objects.

 Question: In the context of system requirement specification, how is a CRUD Matrix particularly helpful?
-A: It provides a timeline for project completion
+A: It provides a timeline for project completion and delivery
-B: It outlines the project's budget allocations
+B: It outlines the project's budget allocations and expenses
 C: It helps to specify requirements based on data-object interactions
-D: It assigns roles and responsibilities to team members
+D: It assigns roles and responsibilities to team members for requirements
 Answer: C
 Explanation: A CRUD Matrix is particularly helpful in system requirement specification as it identifies the interactions between different functionalities and data objects, aiding in the specification of system requirements.
 ```